Economism

-Economism, sometimes spelled economicism, is a term referring to the distraction of working class political activism from a global political project to purely economic demands.
-The concept encompasses rewarding workers in socialism with money incentives, rather than incentivizing workers through revolutionary politics.
-The term is originally associated with Vladimir Lenin's critique of trade unionism.
+Economism is a direct reduction of any political or cultural phenomena or activities to economics.

+In particular, "economism" was a movement in early Russian Social Democratic Labour Party whose position was that the workers' struggle must be only economical and not political.

+Robert M. Young used the term as a synonym to Vulgar Marxism, which he defined as "the most orthodox [position in Marxism which] provides one-to-one correlations between the socio-economic base and the intellectual superstructure".

 In Marxist analysis

+Lenin

 The term economism was used by Lenin in his critique of the trade union movement, in reference to how working class demands for a more global political project can become supplanted by purely economic demands.
 Economistic demands include higher wages, shorter working hours, secure employment, health care, and other benefits.

 In his criticism of economism, Lenin's view was that the political figure of the worker could not necessarily be inferred from the worker's social position.
 Under capitalism, the worker's labor power is commodified and sold in exchange for wages.
 While negotiating the sale of labor power is necessary for survival under capitalism, Lenin argued that participating in that negotiation did not guarantee a worker's political existence and in fact obscured the underlying political stakes.